yogsototh/yblog/content/Scratch/en/blog/Haskell-the-Hard-Way.md

 let (y,w') = action x w in
 ~~~~~~

-Even if for some line the first `x` argument isn't needed.
+Even if for some lines the first `x` argument isn't needed.
 The output type is a couple, `(answer, newWorldValue)`.
 Each function `f` must have a type similar to: